 Liquidity and leverage

-As a trustee, you must ensure you have the right controls and governance around LDI.
 You need to be confident that you have ways of working with your advisers and managers in place so you can act quickly and effectively, particularly in a crisis.
 This is especially true if you have high levels of leverage, meet infrequently as a trustee board, or have more infrequent contact with advisers.

-Update on answering the questions as at the report and accounts date
+Answering the questions as at the report and accounts date

 - LDI mandates